|Students in the Environmental Humanities Graduate Program study lake biology in their Ecology of Residency course.|

 Faculty members around the University are doing research to advance sustainability knowledge.

 Many courses require service hours to be done in order to complete the class.
-The Bennion Center offers students the opportunity to pursue the Service-Learning Scholar distinction and faculty the chance to list their courses as Community Engaged Learning courses.
+The Bennion Center offers students the opportunity to pursue the Community Engaged Scholar distinction and faculty the chance to list their courses as Community Engaged Learning courses.
 They also need partners both on and off campus to offer sustainability volunteer projects for these courses.